microsoft/semantic-kernel/docs/decisions/0021-skfunction-type-descriptions.md

 return forecastResponse;
 ```

 This seems like a reasonable plan, and this is indeed comparable to what out Sequential planner would come up with.
 This might also work, as long as the unknown return type of the first function happens to match the unknown parameter type of the second function.
-The Functions Manual that we are providing to the LLM however, does not specify the necessary information to know if these types will match up and this plan will work.
+The Functions Manual that we are providing to the LLM however, does not specify the necessary information to know if these types will match up.

 One way that we could provide the missing type information is to use Json Schema.
 This also happens to be the same way that OpenAPI specs provide type information for inputs and outputs, and this provides a cohesive solution for local and remote plugins.
 If we utilize Json Schema, then our Functions Manual can look more like this: